pelrun/dsk2cdt2disc/src/readme.txt

 To build:

-Download exomizer and extract somewhere
+Download exomizer and 2cdt and extract somewhere
-Edit Makefile and change EXOMIZER_PATH to point to the exomizer directory make
+Edit Makefile and change EXOMIZER_PATH and 2CDT_PATH to point to the appropriate directories

+make